-At this point both of us didn’t want to turn around anymore.
+At this point, both of us didn’t want to turn around any more.
 No more walking up!
-So we went on along empty houses, forest, farms, barking dogs… No Popov Most.
+So we went on along empty houses, forest, farms, barking dogs.
+No Popov Most.
 At a junction we had no idea where to go, so we flipped a coin.
 It brought us to an old ladies house.
 She immediately invited us in and offered us sok.
-Fresh home made juice.
+Fresh home-made juice.
 Super!
-The lady, Jale had three cows which she every day brings to place a bit further in the valley.
+The lady, Jale had three cows which she every day brings to a place a bit further in the valley.
 That was exactly the way we had to go, following the cows.

-In the mean time the sun disappeared behind the clouds and the wind warned me that it was time to go “home”.
+In the meantime, the sun disappeared behind the clouds and the wind warned me that it was time to go “home”.
 The Radović household really felt like our home for a few days.
 Quiet and comfortable with a lovely terrace and a fire-pit.
-I couldn’t wish for a anything else.
+I couldn’t wish for anything else.

 A minute after we took our dry laundry inside, it started to rain.
 Loud thunders and frightening lightnings told us that they were close.
 They even shot down the electricity.
 We were lucky to be in time, the dirt-road changed into a mud-bath and the temperature dropped from 38 to 15 degrees.